 Removing Elements

-method or removeChild
+The remove method or removeChild removes elements dynamically.

 Syntax: